sunfounder/pico-2w-kit/docs/source/cproject/ar_relay.rst

 2.16 Control Another Circuit with a Relay
 ==========================================

-In this lesson, we will learn how to control another circuit using a **relay** and the Raspberry Pi Pico 2w.
-A relay acts like a switch controlled by a low-voltage circuit (like Pico) to operate a high-voltage circuit.
+In this lesson, we will learn how to control another circuit using a **relay** and the Raspberry Pi Pico 2 W. A relay acts like a switch controlled by a low-voltage circuit (like Pico) to operate a high-voltage circuit.
 For example, you can use a relay to turn on a lamp or any other device, making it possible to automate electrical appliances.

 .. warning::
     Modification of electrical appliances comes with great danger, do not try it lightly, please do it under the guidance of professionals.